BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/SyntheticBuildingFilters/JumbleOrientations.md

 Synthetic Builder Filters (Crystallography)

 ## Description ##
-This filter "jumbles" the orientations of the **Fields** amongst each other.
-The filter cycles through all the **Fields**, randomly choosing another **Field** to swap orientations with.
-On each swap, it is checked that the randomly selected **Field** is of the same phase.
+This filter "jumbles" the orientations of the **Features** amongst each other.
+The filter cycles through all the **Features**, randomly choosing another **Feature** to swap orientations with.
+On each swap, it is checked that the randomly selected **Feature** is of the same phase.

-Note: by cycling through the **Fields**, it is garaunteed that each **Field** will be swapped at least once, but it could actually be swapped multiple times if a later **Field** randomly selects it to swap with.
+Note: by cycling through the **Features**, it is garaunteed that each **Feature** will be swapped at least once, but it could actually be swapped multiple times if a later **Feature** randomly selects it to swap with.

 ## Parameters ##